Ted Conover: Teaching career

 Conover began teaching writing at summer sessions including the Aspen Summer Words Festival, Writers at Work, the Santa Fe Writers Conference, the Sun Valley Writers Conference, and the Sarah Lawrence Summer Seminar for Writers.
 He served on the nonfiction faculty of the Bread Loaf Writers' Conference nine times between 1989 and 2015, and taught at Bread Loaf in Sicily in 2017.
 In 2005 he took a position as Distinguished Writer in Residence at the Arthur L. Carter Journalism Institute of New York University.
 In 2013 he was named Associated Professor and in 2017 Full Professor.
 Conover served as the Institute's director from 2018 to 2021.
+In 2025 he was named Professor Emeritus.
 He has taught undergraduate and graduate-level courses including "Ethnography for Journalists", "Longform Narrative", "Undercover Reporting", "The Journalism of Empathy", and "Varieties of the First Person".
 In 2021 he received the Golden Dozen teaching award from NYU's College of Arts and Sciences.
 Conover has also taught courses for the University of Oregon and the John F. Kennedy School of Government at Harvard University.

 Although Conover teaches formal writing courses, he also encourages aspiring writers to "spend time away from the academy."
 He acknowledges limits to what can be taught in a classroom setting:

 Your work [may] be stressful and … ugly at times, but it will teach you something valuable.
 The necessary tools are common to many nonfiction writers: the ability to listen, to ask good questions, to take notes, to find ways to tell a story and not simply file a report, to get to know people well enough that they become characters.
 You can't shy away from conflict, which will be interesting to read about.
 You need a hunger for different experiences...

 Conover identifies narrative structure and effective use of digression as two of the more challenging concepts to teach students.